foxdonut/meiosis/docs/lessons/routing.md

       (state.login.username || state.login.password) &&
       !confirm("You have unsaved data.
 Continue?")
     ) {
-      return { patch: false };
+      return () => previousState;
     }
-    return { state: { login: null } };
+    return { login: null };
   }
 };
 ```

-If they decide to cancel, we return `{ patch: false }`, which aborts the current loop.
-Services are
-cancelled and the page is not re-rendered, so we stay on the Login page.
-The state is not changed,
+If they decide to cancel, we revert to the previous state, so we stay on the Login page.
+The state
-so `returnTo`, if present, will continue to work after they log in.
+is not changed, so `returnTo`, if present, will continue to work after they log in.

 Finally we just need to add `loginService` to the list of `services`: